zerotier/libzt/API.md

 <a href="https://www.zerotier.com/?pk_campaign=github_libzt"><img src="https://raw.githubusercontent.com/zerotier/ZeroTierOne/master/artwork/ZeroTierIcon.png" width="128" height="128" align="left" hspace="20"></a>

 The ZeroTier SDK is composed of two libraries: `libztcore` which is the  platform-agnostic network hypervisor, and `libzt` which is the network hypervisor paired with a userspace network stack. `libzt` is a superset of `libztcore` and is distinguished by the fact that it exposes a standard [socket API](https://en.wikipedia.org/wiki/Berkeley_sockets) and simple network control API.
 The full source for these products can be found at [github.com/zerotier/libzt](https://github.com/zerotier/libzt) for the SDK and [github.com/zerotier/ZeroTierOne](https://github.com/zerotier/ZeroTierOne) for the desktop client.
-With these libraries the stack and virtual link are exclusive to your app and traffic is fully encrypted via the [Salsa20](https://en.wikipedia.org/wiki/Salsa20) cipher.
+With these libraries the network stack and virtual link are exclusive to your app and traffic is fully encrypted via the [Salsa20](https://en.wikipedia.org/wiki/Salsa20) cipher.
 For a more in-depth discussion on the technical side of ZeroTier, check out our [Manual](https://www.zerotier.com/manual.shtml?pk_campaign=github_libzt)

 <br>

 # Getting started

-Before we dive into the technicals, the first thing to understand is that there are two API families to choose from and each is intended for very different purposes, they are briefly explained below:
+Before we dive into the technicals, the first thing to understand is that there are two API families to choose from and each is intended for a very different purpose:

 `libzt` Intended for convenience and simplicity, derives from [Berkley Sockets](https://en.wikipedia.org/wiki/Berkeley_sockets).
  - socket API: `zts_socket(), zts_connect(), zts_bind(), ...`
  - control API: `zts_start(), zts_join(), zts_leave(), ....`

 `libztcore` Intended for raw performance.
-If your goal is simply moving frames as quickly as possible and you're willing to put in some extra work, this API exposed in `include/ZeroTierOne.h` is what you're looking for.
+If your goal is simply moving frames as quickly as possible and you're willing to put in some extra work, is what you're looking.
+The API is described in `include/ZeroTierOne.h`.
 For an example of how this API is used, see the living documentation that is `src/Service.cpp`.
  - core API: `ZT_VirtualNetworkFrameFunction(), ZT_WirePacketSendFunction(), ...`

 *NOTE: The remainder of this document will focus on the usage of the socket and control C API exposed in `include/ZeroTier.h` for `libzt`.
 For more information on the `libztcore` API see `include/ZeroTierOne.h`.
 We also provide bindings, frameworks, and packages for other languages and platforms in the `ports` directory and example applications using them in the `examples` directory.*